equalizer999/GitHub-App-Base-setup/README.md

 - An organization (where your GitHub account has admin rights)
 - An active Azure subscription, where you can deploy resources (minimal Contributor rights)
 - (optional) Postman - For testing/exploring
-- A machine with Az Powershell modules installed (we'll use that for the deployment scripts)
+- A machine with Az PowerShell modules installed (we'll use that for the deployment scripts)

 ```PowerShell